-Variable Treatm ent in G HAMOD Comments name(s) 2013- 2017 2014 2015 2016 2017 LEAP transfer programme bsa_s S S S S S Microdata contains beneficiaries for the pilot programme State pension poa I I I I I No contribution history, but counterfactual policy simulated in system 2013_ref School capitation grant bed01_s S S S S S An in-kind benefit, it is simulated but not included in disposable income
+Variable name(s) Treatm ent in G HAMOD Comments 2013- 2017 2014 2015 2016 2017 2018 LEAP transfer programme bsa_s S S S S S S Microdata contains beneficiaries for the pilot programme State pension poa I I I I I S No contribution history, but counterfactual policy simulated in system 2013_ref School capitation grant bedo1_s S S S S S S An in-kind benefit, it is simulated but not included in disposable income Free SHS policy bedes_s S Although this policy starts in the latter part of 2017, we introduce its simulation in 2018

-Notes: 'S' policy is simulated although some minor or very specific rules may not be simulated; '1' policy is included in the microdata but not simulated.
+Notes: SHS, senior high school.
+'S' policy is simulated although some minor or very specific rules may not be simulated; 'I' policy is included in the microdata but not simulated; '- 'policy did not exist in that year.